-The Brazilian Highlands, an extensive geographical region, is the main source of Brazil's abundant mineral wealth.
-Covering most of the eastern, southern and central portions of the country, the region includes steep cliffs, flat-topped plateaus, ravines, rolling hills and rock outcrops.
+The Brazilian Highlands, an extensive geographical region, is the main source of Brazil's mineral wealth.
+Covering most of the eastern, southern and central portions of the country; the region includes steep cliffs, flat-topped plateaus, ravines, rolling hills and rock outcrops.

-The Brazilian Highlands (or Brazilian Plateau) is an extensive geographical region covering most of the eastern, southern and central portions of Brazil: located mainly in Minas Gerais, São Paulo, Goiás and Mato Grosso states.
+The Brazilian Highlands, or Brazilian Plateau (Planalto Central in Portuguese), is an extensive eroded plateau region covering most of the eastern, southern and central portions of Brazil; located mainly in Minas Gerais, São Paulo, Goiás and Mato Grosso states.

 The rugged highlands include steep cliffs, flat-topped plateaus, ravines, rolling hills, and rock outcrops.
 In all, the region covers approximately half of the country's land area, or some 4,500,000 sq km (1,737,000 sq mi).